-Aluminum forging is a process that is used to create complex shapes and parts from aluminum alloy.
-It is commonly used in aerospace, automotive, defense, industrial, and consumer products.
+Aluminum forging manufacturing process is used to create complex shapes and parts from aluminum alloy.
+It is commonly used in aerospace & defense, automotive, industrial, and consumer products.
 For example, aluminum forging makes airplane parts, automotive wheels, engine components, and military equipment.
 It is also used to make consumer products such as furniture, appliances, and sporting goods.
-Generally, any industry that requires strong, lightweight components made from aluminum may use aluminum forging as a manufacturing process.
+Generally, any industry that requires strong, lightweight components made from aluminum may use forging as a manufacturing process.

 Can Forging Aluminum Make it Stronger?